 - The most important step in proceeding from design to construction is securing a funding source.

 - Following our normal procedures will put us in the best position for full reimbursement from FEMA.

-5. Why are we spending money on temporary buildings?
+5. Why did we spending money on temporary buildings?

 - When we learned FEMA would fund the temporary buildings as well as permanent repairs, we realized that path would be better than trying to temporarily repair the permanent buildings and make permanent repairs at a later date.
 Temporary buildings provide us a better resource for each school than the current host and platooning situation, which aligns with our number one priority to maintain the highest quality of education using available resources.

-- The temporary buildings are not delaying repairs to permanent buildings because we have a set process to follow for permanent repairs. (see question 3)
+- The temporary buildings did not delay repairs to permanent buildings because we have a set process to follow for permanent repairs.

-- The temporary buildings will allow us to return to our campuses much sooner than making permanent repairs, so transportation and school hours will be back to normal as quickly as possible.
-This is important for our schools and the community.
+- The temporary buildings allowed us to return to our campuses much sooner than making permanent repairs, so transportation and school hours were back to normal as quickly as possible.
+This was important for our schools and the community.

-7. Why are we not installing temporary buildings on St. Amant Primary’s campus?
+7. Why did we not install temporary buildings on St. Amant Primary’s campus?

 - There is not enough room on St. Amant Primary’s campus to support enough temporary buildings to house the entire school.
 Using the old RPCC site still accomplishes our goal of reuniting the entire student body on one site and moving to normal operating school hours.

 - We plan to move students from RPCC to their permanent campus.
 The scope of work at this campus is such that we expect it to have the shortest timeline for permanent repairs.